 Once an independent municipality, Gràcia didn’t become part of Barcelona proper until the 19th century, and to this day boasts its own personality.
 Small in size, though densely populated, Gràcia is favored by locals for its combination of traditional and young.
 Artsy and whimsical, Gràcia is chock-full of shops (epicurean and non), cafés, bars, and restaurants.
 Our tour will include a long halt at one of the best olive oil shops in the city, where we will do an extensive tasting and you will have the opportunity to purchase high-quality oils to take home at low prices.
-We will end our tour with a proper sit-down lunch at a wonderful place right next to a neighborhood market, which perfectly embodies this mix between traditional and innovative.
+We will end our tour with a visit to a neighborhood market, and an optional sit-down lunch at a place favored by locals.

 Gothic Quarter and Raval: Navigating the Tourist Traps

 The oldest parts of the city are the most dense in tourist attractions.
-Given the unprecedented rise in the tourism industry in recent years, these two neighborhoods are also swarming with tourist traps, so it is vital to navigate them with the help of a local who can point out the real deal.
+Given the unprecedented rise in the tourism industry in recent years, these two neighborhoods are also swarming with tourist traps, so it is vital to navigate them with the help of a local who can point out the real deal, which is there too!
 This tour includes a visit to the Boqueria market, one of Europe’s oldest and largest.
 We will also stop at a very old knife and gadget shop, one of Camila’s local favorites.
 This tour is mostly tapas-based, and our tastings will occur at the market but also other hidden gems in the area.
+Optional sit-down lunch at the end, at a gem of a Slow Food bistro.

 Sant Antoni and Poble Sec: Like a Local

 With its stunning, recently reopened neighborhood market (many years being renovated), Sant Antoni has shifted quickly from a working-class area made up of locals to a modern, diverse, and trendy neighborhood.
 It’s great to have a guide to navigate some of the globalized tourist traps here now as well.
-Our tour will combine some traditional bodegas with modern tapas offerings, and we will stop by some specialty shops that you won’t want to miss, such as a luxurious preserved goods shop where we will drink a traditional vermouth the way the locals do, at just the right time of day.
+Our tour will combine traditional bodegas with modern tapas offerings, and we will stop at some specialty shops that you won’t want to miss, such as a luxurious preserved goods shop where we will drink a traditional vermouth the way the locals do, at just the right time of day.
+Optional sit-down lunch will take place at somewhere special, off the beaten path.

 Sarrià: Barcelona at its most Chic